ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

 ``--openPMD.json``                    Set backend-specific parameters for openPMD backends in JSON format.
 Used in writing procedures.
 ``--checkpoint.openPMD.jsonRestart``  Set backend-specific parameters for openPMD backends in JSON format for restarting from a checkpoint.
 ``--openPMD.dataPreparationStrategy`` Strategy for preparation of particle data ('doubleBuffer' or 'mappedMemory').
 Aliases 'adios' and 'hdf5' may be used respectively.
+``--openPMD.toml``                    Alternatively configure the openPMD plugin via a TOML file (see below).
 ===================================== ====================================================================================================================================================

 .. note::

    This plugin is a multi plugin.
    Command line parameter can be used multiple times to create e.g. dumps with different dumping period.
+   Each plugin instance requires that either ``--openPMD.period`` XOR ``--openPMD.toml`` is defined.
+   If ``--openPMD.toml`` is defined, the rest of the configuration for this instance is done via the specified TOML file, no other command line parameters may be passed.

    In the case where an optional parameter with a default value is explicitly defined, the parameter will always be passed to the instance of the multi plugin where the parameter is not set. e.g.